 Limits Involving the Definition of e, Power Expansions & Higher Derivatives of Inverse Functions

-The number \(e\) and the techniques for evaluating tricky limits show up constantly in science and everyday life:
+The number \(e\) and the techniques for evaluating limits of this type appear frequently in science and applied mathematics:

-Today we’ll master techniques for evaluating limits that disguise the definition of \(e\), see when power expansion works (and when it fails!), and discover how Maclaurin series let us find absurdly high-order derivatives without differentiating.
+This lesson develops techniques for evaluating limits that disguise the definition of \(e\), examines when power expansion applies (and when it does not), and demonstrates how Maclaurin series allow one to determine high-order derivatives without explicit differentiation.

 Topics Covered